tarantool/cartridge/rst/cartridge_dev.rst

 Implementing authorization in the web interface
 -------------------------------------------------------------------------------

-To implement authorization in the web interface of every instance in Tarantool
+To implement authorization in the web interface of every instance in a Tarantool
 cluster:

 #.
 Implement a new, say, ``auth`` module with a ``check_password`` function.
 It